-- A pre-construction plan and specification review to determine that the proposed property will meet all required accessibility requirements.
+- A pre-construction "plan and specification review" to determine that the proposed property will meet all required accessibility requirements.
 The Consultant report must be included with the initial construction documents submitted to DCA.
-At a minimum, the report will include the initial comments from the consultant and all documents related to resolution of identified accessibility issues. - Provide at least two training sessions to the Architect, General Contractor, Job Superintendent, and a representative of every subcontractor group that will affect
+At a minimum, the report will include the initial comments from the consultant, all documents related to resolution of identified accessibility issues and a "certification" from the consultant that the plans appear to meet all accessibility requirements. - Provide at least two "training sessions" to the General Contractor and Subcontractors regarding accessibility requirements.

-- accessibility (grading, concrete, framing, electrical, plumbing, sheetrock, and cabinetry) regarding accessibility requirements.
 One training must be on site.

-Maintain a written description of the training sessions and documentation of the events. - An inspection of the construction site after framing completion to determine that the approved accessibility plans and specifications were followed.
-DCA must receive a copy of the consultant's report and documentation that all issues have been resolved. - A final inspection of the property after construction completion to determine that the property was constructed in accordance with all accessibility requirements.
-DCA must receive a copy of the report issued by the consultant and documentation that all issues were resolved prior to cost certification submission.
-(See Appendix Consultant Accessibility Certification Form).
+NOTE: A written description of the training sessions and documentation of the events should be maintained.

+- O An inspection of the construction site after "framing" is completed to determine that the property is following the approved plans and specifications as to accessibility.
+DCA must receive a copy of the report issued by the consultant as well as documentation that all issues, if any, have been resolved. - A final inspection of the property after "completion" of construction to determine that the property has been constructed in accordance with all accessibility requirements.
+DCA must receive a copy of the report issued by the consultant as well as documentation that all issues, if any, have been resolved prior to submission of the project cost certification (see Appendix "Consultant Accessibility Certification" form).